Minal16/react-assignment/docs/solution-rxjs.md

 I'm not recording the time on RxJS.
 For me it is a lot about learning.

-Generally (rewriting the redux to RxJS) took me approx. 4 hours but with a lot of playing with RxJS primitives and additional time to learn more about RxJS.
-But, you know, I'm getting better :)
+Generally (rewriting the redux to RxJS) took me approx. 2 hours but I do not count in the time playing with RxJS primitives and additional time to learn more about RxJS.

+## Build size

+When built with webpack prod setting, it's 216kB gzipped (bundle.js).
+I did not optimized RxJS importing, yet (import only what I use) or checked webpack 2 with tree shaking optimization.

 ### Contact